If your writing looks professional, so do you.

 - No one – not even the president – realized the company would have to dissolve so quickly.

 - The instructions were written on pages 33–47.
 [Use an en dash, not a hyphen, to indicate inclusive page numbers.]

 - The conference will be held June 30–July 2 on Hilton Head Island.
-[Use an en dash, not a hyphen, to indicate inclusive dates.
-Do not space before or after dashes.]
+[Use an en dash to indicate inclusive dates.
+Do not space before or after dashes except in AP Style.]

 - Juan tried begging, bribing, and even demanding cooperation from his staff—all of whom were swamped with other work—before he gave up and wrote the report himself.
 [Use em dashes, not hyphens, to indicate a break in thought.]